 Canada is expected to create around 800 new jobs each year for computer engineers for the next five years.
 The engineers are demanded more in Quebec and Ontario as most of these jobs will be located in these two provinces only.
 Additionally, more engineering graduates will be from Canadian universities and there will be more granting for degrees up to 650 annually.
 The remaining requirement will be addressed by inviting more skilled engineers from different immigration programs.

 The Canadian economy will create an average of 400 new jobs annually for the next five years for Chemical Engineers.
 Moreover, Canadian universities expect to grant 1,300 degrees in chemical engineers to ensure a solid flow of new graduates in the occupation.

 Know How to Kick-start the Process

-Before you begin your journey of Canada immigration, it’s important to know that Engineering is a regulated occupation in Canada.
-And, the process of licensing is done on a provincial/territory bases.
-Every Canadian province has its own requirements and governing body to regulated the occupation.
+Before you begin your journey of Canadian immigration, it’s important to know that Engineering is a regulated occupation in Canada.
+And, the process of licensing is done on a provincial/territory basis.
+Every Canadian province has its own requirements and a governing body to regulate the occupation.
 An online tool as introduced by Engineers Canada provides sufficient resources and information that candidates need to know the process of migrating to Canada as Engineers.

 However, in case you get stuck or need more guidance in this regard, do not hesitate to approach a professional consultant and understand how academic credentials are likely to be received in Canada.
 Having a reliable immigration consultant on board, you can be assured of a seamless migration process in the best possible manner.